Food combining – briefly

 Vegan or paleo?

 For healthy digestion, food combining works for many people, including me.
 Both Dr. Hay and Dr. Shelton reported using this method to cure many, though not all, of their patients of chronic illness.
 If you doubt this, then read their books online.
 Do your own research.
-If you have digestive problems or discomfort, I suggest that try food combining for a week or two or three and then see how you feel.
+If you have digestive problems or discomfort, I suggest that try food combining and then see how you feel.
 You have nothing to lose.
 Food combining can even be cheap.
 Many people see results in one to three weeks.

 What do you value more – your health or your habits?